atom-haskell-archive/haskell-ghc-mod/README.md

 NOTE: when using with stack, see https://github.com/atom-haskell/haskell-ghc-mod/wiki/Using-with-stack

-Only configuration options you will likely need to set are `ghcModPath` and, for ghc-mod<5.4.0.0, `ghcModiPath`.
-Both need to be set to full path to `ghc-mod` and `ghc-modi` programs respectively, if those are not in your PATH.
+Only configuration option you will likely need to set is `ghcModPath`.
+It needs to be set to full path to `ghc-mod` executable, if it is not in your PATH.
+For example, if you have `ghc-mod` in `/home/user/.cabal/bin/`, you need to write `/home/user/.cabal/bin/ghc-mod` in `ghcModPath`.
+Note that shell expansions are *not* suported, i.e. you can't use `~` or `$HOME`.

-Note, that ghc-mod>=5.4.0.0 doesn't use `ghcModiPath` setting (instead running ghc-mod in interactive mode directly).

 There can be some problems with ghc-modi upstream, most notably, it does not work on paths with whitespace.
 If you experience problems, try disabling